EdenKupe/anarchysf/pages/l/001000 Stanisław Lem.md

 _The Star Diaries_ is referenced by <a href="http://www.infoshop.org/inews/article.php?story=20070323160132363"> Clore</a>, without comment.

 A poster to the anarchysf mailing list in  2006 considered _Solaris_ to be "insufferably slow, pretentious,  incomprehensible and non-entertaining".
 Nevertheless, it is included in the  Think Galactic <a href="http://thinkgalactic.org/reading-lists/by-author/"> reading list</a>.

+_Memoirs Found in a Bathtub_ is referred to by David Graeber in his 2012 'Dead Souls of the Imagination' as "pretty much straight Kafka."

 _His Master's Voice_ is referenced in Cohn's 2024 _Hot Equations_.